What to Expect on the Camino

 Upon return, many pilgrims have a longing to return to the simple rhythm of daily walking and the camaraderie of the Camino.
 American Pilgrims’ local chapters are a great way to reconnect with the Camino spirit.

-Check out our Give Back page for ideas and opportunities to get involved and inspire the next pilgrims to follow in your footsteps.
+Check out our give back page for ideas and opportunities to get involved and inspire the next pilgrims to follow in your footsteps.
 We have lots of volunteer opportunities and we need your help!

 Consider participating in the activities of one of our more than 55 local chapters or making a donation to American Pilgrims.
 Donations help fund our award-winning Grants program, which provides infrastructure support on the Camino.